Active Retrieval Augmented Generation: : Forward-Looking Active REtrieval Augmented Generation

 \subsubsection{Confidence-based Query Formulation}

 One way to perform retrieval is to directly use the next sentence $\hat{\bm{s}}_t$ as the query $\bm{q}_t$.
-This shares a similar spirit with existing methods that use generated hypothetical titles or paragraphs~\cite{hyde-gao-2022,recitation-sun-2022} from LMs instead of the original input question as the retrieval query \cite{hyde-gao-2022,gar-mao-2021}.
-We transfer and generalize such techniques to long-form generation scenarios where active information access is essential.
+This shares a similar spirit with methods that use generated hypothetical titles or paragraphs from LMs as retrieval queries or evidences \cite{hyde-gao-2022,recitation-sun-2022,genorret-yu-2022,gar-mao-2021}.
+We generalize such techniques to long-form generation where active information access is essential.

-Empirically, we found retrieving with the next sentence achieves significantly better results than with the previous context, as to be shown later in \autoref{sec:exp_ablation}.
+We found retrieving with the next sentence achieves significantly better results than with the previous context, as shown later in \autoref{sec:exp_ablation}.
 However, it has a risk of perpetuating errors contained in it.
-For example, if the LM produces the sentence ``Joe Biden attended the University of Pennsylvania'' instead of the correct fact that he attended the University of Delaware, using this erroneous sentence as a query could prompt the retriever to retrieve irrelevant information, which could potentially mislead future generations.
+For example, if the LM produces the sentence ``Joe Biden attended the University of Pennsylvania'' instead of the correct fact that he attended the University of Delaware, using this erroneous sentence as a query might retrieve misleading information.
 We propose two simple methods to overcome this issue as illustrated in \autoref{fig:queryformulation}.

 \paragraph{Masked sentences as implicit queries.} The first method masks out low-confidence tokens in $\hat{\bm{s}}_t$ with probabilities below a threshold $\beta \in [0, 1]$, where a higher $\beta$ results in more aggressive masking.
 This removes potential distractions from the sentence to improve retrieval accuracy.